transitnownash/hubot-nextbus/README.md

 [![npm version](https://badge.fury.io/js/hubot-nextbus.svg)](http://badge.fury.io/js/hubot-nextbus) [![Node CI](https://github.com/stephenyeargin/hubot-nextbus/actions/workflows/nodejs.yml/badge.svg)](https://github.com/stephenyeargin/hubot-nextbus/actions/workflows/nodejs.yml)

-This Hubot package is a Nashville, Tennessee MTA bus tracker.
+This Hubot package works with .
 You provide an API key and a latitude and longitude for it to obtain the next expect bus to a particular set of nearby stops.

-## Getting Started

-The first step is to get an API key for this service.
-As it is currently in a private beta, you'll have to [ask the creator nicely](https://nextbus.jt2k.com/about).
-He's a swell guy.

 ## Installation